Skip to content

 Field Types

 The form builder offers a range of field types to collect different kinds of information.
-You’ll find them in the left panel of the Fields tab, organized into three groups: Existing Fields (linked to your system data), One-Off Fields (collected in this form only), and Layout elements.
+You will find them in the left panel of the Fields tab, organized into three groups: Existing Fields (synced to your system data), One-Off Fields (collected in this form only), and Layout elements.

-These fields collect information that lives only in the form’s submissions.
-They’re not connected to any family or camper record in your system.
+One-off fields collect information that lives only in the form’s submissions.
+They are not connected to any record in your system — responses are saved with the submission and nothing else is updated.
+You define the field type, label, and options yourself.

 A single-line text field for short answers like names, titles, or brief responses.
 You can set a placeholder to give the person a hint about what to enter.